ljwharbers/nextflow-gpseqyfish/README.md

 An example command to run this on your own data could be:
 `nextflow run main.nf --samplesheet path/to/samplesheet.csv --outdir path/to/results --fasta path/to/reference.fa --bwt2index /path/to/bowtie2/index/folder`

-If you do not specify a fasta file and bowtie2 index, you can specify the reference genome you want to use and it will download it from an AWS s3 bucket.
-For example in the following way:
-`nextflow run main.nf --samplesheet path/to/samplesheet.csv --outdir path/to/results --genome GRCh38`

-Downloading the fasta file and index might be slow so you can also download the files that you would need through using this tool: https://ewels.github.io/AWS-iGenomes/ Note: you need `aws` tool for this.
-Once you've downloaded the reference and index files you need you can change the `igenomes_base` parameter in `nextflow.config` and it will take the fasta/index files from there instead of downloading it through nextflow.

 Finally, if you want to resume canceled or failed runs, you can add the tag `-resume`.
 Usually, I always use this tag irregardless of if I run something for the first time or if I am resuming a run.